Skip to content

 • git checkout DRC_DEMO

-• Data source is in: static > .parquet files.
+• Data source is in: Go to static > .parquet files.

 • Why .parquet files?
-They offer efficient compression and encoding schemes.
+Because it offers efficient compression and encoding schemes.

 • Configure your component: Go to assets > configure.yml